Yalton/Ergosphere/docs/plan.md

 Pray to the Obelisk
 Drink Alcohol - Staves off insanity

 ## Thoughts organized

-Implement a task system/tracking system
+~~Implement a task system/tracking system~~
+Simplify task resources
 Implement game manager day tracking system
-Integrate task system with game manager
+~~Integrate task system with game manager~~

+Game Crashes when tasks are set in inspector
+Implement Tree into PlayerUI Controller
 Implement Task UI in Player
-Implment hints for player different than messges - smaller Update UI to add new settings and controls menu, also make options accessible from main menu Test Day 1
+Implment hints for player different than messges - smaller ~~Update UI to add new settings and controls menu, also make options accessible from main menu~~ Test Day 1